rankutah/blog/sites/rank-utah/posts/utah-link-building-service-to-increase-your-website-traffic.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Link Building Services for Small Businesses in Orem, Utah
+title: Link Building Services for Small Businesses in Utah
 tags:
   - link-building
   - local-seo
 ---
+If you are interested in link building services or getting help with your backlink strategy you can visit my company website at [RankUtah.com](https://rankutah.com).

-## About Link Building
+## How a Link Building Strategy Works

 Link building (aka backlink building) **increases** the authority of your web pages.
 In local SEO Google uses authority, [relevance](https://blog.rankutah.com/utah-on-page-search-engine-optimization/), and proximity to determine which websites show up at the top of organic results.
 Google confirms that authority is page-based, not site-based.
 This means a backlink won't boost every page on your site, only the authority of the specific page linked to.
 However, you can use that pages increased authority to increase the authority of other pages through internal links.